Winning the Champions League is obviously great, right? There's really no higher accolade in football than Europe's premier cup competition.

 The injury-prone clogger of a forward also turned out for Crystal Palace, where he scored just one goal in a season.

-In an unusual post-playing career move, he was sentenced to eight years behind bars for hashish trafficking in 2011.
+In an unusual post-playing career move, he was sentenced to prison for trafficking in 2011.

 1) This is just a bit of fun, chill out already.